 A typical CUDA program is primarily written C++ and Nvidia also provides their CUDA compiler nvcc1 for C and C++ and their official CUDA programming guide (Nvidia, 2025b) also uses C++ for code examples.
 It is also possible to call C++ code from within Julia.
-This would allow for writing the kernel and interacting with the GPU in C++, leveraging the knowledge built up over several years.
+This would allow for writing the kernel and interaction with the GPU in C++, leveraging the knowledge built up in the industry over several years.